-Anoxic events are a common occurrence in Island estuaries during the summer months.
-The symptoms of an anoxic event include:
+Anoxic events are a common occurrence in Island estuaries and ponds during the summer months.
+Symptoms of an anoxic event include:

 - milky white or green discolouration of the water,

 - low (near zero) dissolved oxygen readings, and in some cases,

 Elevated levels of nutrients (nitrogen and phosphorus) cause an overgrowth or bloom of algae.
 When large amounts of algae die the decay process can trigger anoxic events.
 Decay strips the water of oxygen and special bacteria that can survive without oxygen begins to grow.
 This bacteria is the cause of the bad odours and cloudy discolorations that are symptoms of an anoxic event.
 While the bacteria is not toxic, some people can be more sensitive than others to the other conditions that are part of the event.
 Low to nil dissolved oxygen levels in the water can stress or kill fish and shellfish.